 Academic writing in the social sciences often examines abstruse topics that require in-depth analysis and explanation.
 As a result, a common challenge to writing college-level research papers is expressing your thoughts clearly by utilizing language that communicates essential information unambiguously.
 When you proofread your paper, critically review your writing style and the terminology you used throughout your paper.
 Pay particular attention to identifying and editing the following common categories of imprecise writing.

-1. Problems with wordiness – the use of more words than is necessary to communicate a thought or idea.
+1. Problems with wordiness – the use of more words than is necessary to communicate a thought, concept, or idea.

 - Cliches – these are phrases that have become bland and ordinary through overuse.
 Besides indicating lazy thinking because they are often used as a substitute for carefully thinking about what to say, cliches should not be used due to the fact that they're often embedded within a specific cultural context.
 For example, if you say, "The Iraqi diplomat is going out on a limb if he does not protect his country's economic interests during negotiations with the United States."
 Americans may know what it means to be “out on a limb” [the idea of being vulnerable derived from the sport of hunting–get it?], but would someone from another culture know what this refers to?